DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/-_ideas/2039-01-01-statistics.md

 ---
-title: "Exploring Key Topics in Statistics"
+author_profile: false
 categories:
 - Statistics
+classes: wide
+excerpt: Explore a collection of articles that cover essential and advanced statistical concepts.
+From probability distributions to hypothesis testing, this list provides insights into core statistical topics.
+keywords:
+- articles on statistics
+- probability theory
+- statistical analysis
+- inferential statistics
+seo_description: A curated list of articles that cover fundamental concepts and advanced topics in statistics, including probability theory, hypothesis testing, regression analysis, and more.
+seo_title: Comprehensive Articles on Statistics
+summary: This collection of articles covers a wide range of topics in statistics, from fundamental concepts like probability and distributions to advanced topics like regression analysis and machine learning.
+Each article delves into different statistical methods, providing insights for students, researchers, and professionals.
 tags:
 - Probability
 - Data Analysis
 - Statistical Methods
 - Inferential Statistics
-author_profile: false
-seo_title: "Comprehensive Articles on Statistics"
-seo_description: "A curated list of articles that cover fundamental concepts and advanced topics in statistics, including probability theory, hypothesis testing, regression analysis, and more."
-excerpt: "Explore a collection of articles that cover essential and advanced statistical concepts.
-From probability distributions to hypothesis testing, this list provides insights into core statistical topics."
-summary: "This collection of articles covers a wide range of topics in statistics, from fundamental concepts like probability and distributions to advanced topics like regression analysis and machine learning.
-Each article delves into different statistical methods, providing insights for students, researchers, and professionals."
-keywords:
-- articles on statistics
-- probability theory
-- statistical analysis
-- inferential statistics
-classes: wide
+title: Exploring Key Topics in Statistics
 ---

 ## List of Articles About Statistics